-Net change in fund balances - total governmental funds \$ 1,639,317 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
+Net change in fund balances - total governmental funds \$ 1,950,113 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities, the cost of these assets is capitalized and allocated over their estimated useful lives as depreciation expense.
-This is the amount by which depreciation exceeded capital outlays in the current period: Capital outlays Depreciation expense \$ 406,943 (2,391,770) (1,984,827) Bond premium is amortized over the life of the new bond issue on the Statement of Activities.
+This is the amount by which depreciation exceeded capital outlays in the current period: Capital outlays Depreciation expense \$ 153,933 (2,364,542) (2,210,609) Bond premium is amortized over the life of the new bond issue on the Statement of Activities.
 152,630 Losses on advanced bond refundings are amortized over the life of the new bond issue on the Statement of Activities.
-169,057 Proceeds from the sale of bonds or loans are an other financing source in the governmental funds, but increase long-term liabilities in the Statement of Net Position.
-(5,870,000) Repayment of principal on long-term debt is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities: Repayment of general obligation bonds Repayment of capital leases 8,135,000 39,797 8,174,797 Interest on long-term liabilities in the Statement of Activities differs from the amount reported on the governmental funds because interest is recorded as an expenditure in the funds when it is due and paid, and thus requires the use of current financial resources.
+(118,406) Proceeds from the sale of bonds or loans are an other financing source in the governmental funds, but increase long-term liabilities in the Statement of Net Position.
+(12,024,004) Repayment of principal on long-term debt is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities: Repayment of general obligation bonds Repayment of state school bond loan Repayment of capital leases 8,840,000 5,946,081 42,144 14,828,225 Interest on long-term liabilities in the Statement of Activities differs from the amount reported on the governmental funds because interest is recorded as an expenditure in the funds when it is due and paid, and thus requires the use of current financial resources.
 In the Statement of Activities, however, interest expense is recognized as the interest accrues regardless of when it is paid.
-15,511 In the Statement of Net Position, early retirement incentive, severance pay and sick/accumulated vacation pay and are measured by the amounts earned during the year.
+69,714 In the Statement of Net Position, early retirement incentive, severance pay and sick/accumulated vacation pay and are measured by the amounts earned during the year.
 In the governmental funds, however, expenditures are measured by the amount of financial resources used (essentially, the amounts actually paid).
-This year the amount of these benefits used/paid (\$180,142) exceeded the amounts earned (\$131,383).
-48,759 The changes in net pension liability and related deferred outflows/inflows of resources are not included as revenues/expenditures in governmental funds.
-(2,051,005) The changes in net OPEB liability and related deferred outflows/inflows of of resources are not included as revenues/expenditures in governmental funds.
-685,826

-Total changes in net position - governmental activities
+This year the amount of these benefits earned (\$115,973) exceeded the amounts used/paid (\$78,546).
+(37,427) The changes in net pension liability and related deferred outflows/inflows (37,427) of resources are not included as revenues/expenditures in governmental funds.
+(1,447,497) The changes in net OPEB liability and related deferred outflows/inflows of of resources are not included as revenues/expenditures in governmental funds.
+1,070,803 Total changes in net position - governmental activities \$ 2,233,542

-COMSTOCK PARK PUBLIC SCHOOLS General Fund Statement of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual For the year ended June 30, 2020
+COMSTOCK PARK PUBLIC SCHOOLS General Fund Statement of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual For the year ended June 30, 2021